AlexanderTsiklidis1/Alexander-Tsiklidis-Store-CRUD-Application/README.md

 7- Cancel out all of the data in a cart

+## Stretch Goal Implementation

+Installed jest and created a tests folder to test functionality of StuffedDogs-controller javascript file

+Installed chalk in the hopes of make the user interaction clearer and more exciting

 ## Parting Remarks

 It was a great plasure developing this version of our app for the Stuffed Dog Store.